sagrawalx/tallybot/README.md

 > I like this mysterious nature of TallyBot honestly!
 It's like a minor god, to whom you have to pray properly! --Aranya Lahiri

-There are likely numerous problems.
+TallyBot has been used for a few classes now, but there are likely numerous outstanding problems.
 Here are some things that I'm aware of that can and should be done next:

 * The bot should have more graceful error handling.
 It often "crashes silently."
 * The bot should have better help messages.